 MAJOR LEAGUE ZOMBIE HUNTER & Design registration for clothing is cancelled

-MAJOR LEAGUE ZOMBIE HUNTER & Design supplemental register registration for clothing is cancelled for lack of bona fide use on most items and for a likelihood of confusion with the inherently distinctive and commercially strong mark MAJOR LEAGUE BASEBALL & Design.
+We succeeded in having MAJOR LEAGUE ZOMBIE HUNTER & Design supplemental register registration for clothing cancelled for lack of bona fide use on most items and for a likelihood of confusion with the inherently distinctive and commercially strong mark MAJOR LEAGUE BASEBALL & Design.

 Registrant's Mark (as used) MLBP's Mark